osanj/osanj.github.io/content/post/notes-on-homographies/index.md

 It is based on some notes I made along the last few years.
 I apologize upfront for missing references and bad notation.

+&nbsp;

 ## Solving for a Homography Given 2D Correspondences

 To solve for a homography 4 correspondences are required.
 Given the locations of these points it is possible to construct a linear equation system and solve for the entries of the homography matrix.

+_schema1_

 The relation between the image points and the homography is given by:

 $$
 \begin{aligned}